jlapeyre/qinf/README.md

 ## Installation

-To use this package copy all of the files in the `./src` directory to you `.maxima/` directory, or other directory in Maxima's search path.
+To use this package, copy all of the files in the  [./src/](./src/) directory to your `.maxima/` directory, or other directory in Maxima's search path.
 For unix/linux, there is a script `./install.sh` that does this for you.